manuelkiessling/manuel.kiessling.net/content/how-cassandras-inner-workings-relate-to-performance.md

 <h3 id="the-node-storage">The node storage</h3>

-<p>Let’s “zoom in” on our node 2 and have a look at what happens in terms of its local storage when it receives the write
+<p>Let's “zoom in” on our node 2 and have a look at what happens in terms of its local storage when it receives the write
 request from the coordinator node as a result of the INSERT query issued by the client.
 As noted, the same operations happen on nodes 3 and 4 simultaneously.</p>